Unexploded bomb found outside navy base in Gosport sparks road closure

 The piece of ordnance was discovered on land near Military Road, by HMS Sultan at 11.59am today.

-Police closed of Military Road, between Cambridge Road and Redhouse Park Gardens while navy bomb disposal teams attempted to disarm the device.
+Police closed of Military Road, between Cambridge Road and Redhouse Park Gardens while navy bomb disposal teams attempted to disarm the devices.

 The road has since been re-opened.